jiaxi0312/hello-word/README.md

 # EasyLinks
-EasyLinks is a project that helps people specifially college students to organize their frequently visited websites.
+EasyLinks is an interactive web application that helps people specifially college students to organize their frequently visited websites.
 People could store their favorite website address as a short, easy-to-remember shortcut.
-Also, EasyLinks provides the way for college students to quick navigate through their campus and search for other students or faulty member in the same school.
+Also, EasyLinks provides an easy way for college students to quick navigate through their campus and search for other students or faulty member in the same school.

 ## :one: Using EasyLinks
 **To use a link, you can simply type in the link in the search bar or append it at the end of the EasyLinks URL.**